PamelaAnne/SocialRobot/Pages/MoreStepByStep.md

 This code does use the MQTT broker Shiftr.io and WiFi network.

+See [Shiftr.io explained](https://github.com/PamelaAnne/SocialRobot/blob/master/Pages/Shiftr.ioExplained.md) to know what this means and how to set this up.

 # Step 3

 You need the following materials to setup the breadboard: